seekheart/ngz-charts/README.md

 ```

 #### Scatter Plot
-To use the scatter plot component, simply import the `ScatterplotModule` into your `app.module.ts`
+To use the scatter plot component, simply import the `ScatterPlotModule` into your `app.module.ts`
 file.

 The component requires the user to property bind the following: